 But, the internet presented a huge opportunity for me.
 No one liked me in school because I was always putting myself out there and being true to myself.
 So, I decided to let my personality loose on the internet instead.

 Suddenly I was getting millions of views and hundreds of thousands of people around the world were supporting me.
-That’s what inspired me to fly to LA.
-I’ve since been met with a whole new world filled with great people and new adventures.
+I’ve since then met with a whole new world filled with great people and new adventures.
 It’s been tough, but I don’t regret a second of it.

 Now, I’m continuing to create more viral videos.
 I really like the public challenge format.
 Some of my favorites have been “touch my body” which later inspired “touch my potato” and other silly concepts.
 These are videos that have been watched well over 100,000,000 times.
 The younger generation especially can really appreciate my interactive form of comedy.